petergridge/Irrigation-V5/readme_new.md

 Add the option to [pause](#Pause-a-program) and resume a running program.

+Allow multiple zones to run [concurrently](#Can-multiple-zones-run-at-the-same-time) in a program.
+If this setting is selected the zone trasntion is not available.

 ## Upgrading
 - Once installed the program will reconfigure itself.
 - The frequency options will default to a single value '1', reconfigure the program to add additional options.